 CM 120 Applied Communication (2 credits) This course is applications of video and/or audio technology in an interdisciplinary context.
 It is recommended for non-Communication majors.
 Recently the course has been offered as a practicum/training course for newspaper, radio and campus television.
 It also has been offered

 as an animation course.
 Prerequisites: Advanced freshman (second

 CM 150 Introduction to Film (4 credits) This course provides a broad introduction to the art of watching, analyzing and writing about cinema.
 With a focus on developing analytical skills required for engagement with the medium, the course covers various styles of film, from the United States and around the world.
 Through a sustained exposure to the diversity and complexity of the art form, students develop their own critical approaches to film viewing and analysis.
 Readings in film studies and forms of writing in film are included.
 Emphasis is on writing exercises, group symposia and classroom participation.
 Film screening sessions are required either in class or outside the classroom.

-CM 213 Writing and Communications (4 credits) This is an intermediate-level writing course emphasizing skills necessary for coursework and careers in communications, bridging the gap between freshmen composition and professional writing.
-It covers rhetoric, audience and voice; mastering the print code; organization and message; techniques of persuasion and argumentation; writing cultural reviews; and library research in communications.
+CM 213 Writing and Communication (4 credits) This is an intermediate-level writing course emphasizing skills necessary for coursework and careers in communication, bridging the gap between freshmen composition and professional writing.
+It covers rhetoric, audience and voice; mastering the print code; organization and message; techniques of persuasion and argumentation; writing cultural reviews; and library research in communication.
 It features

 collaborative learning and peer-group editing.